11 Top-Rated Resorts in San Juan, Puerto Rico

 Accommodation: Condado Vanderbilt Hotel

-When it comes to luxury, you cannot do much better than the Condado Vanderbilt Hotel, one of the top resorts in San Juan, Puerto Rico.
+When it comes to luxury, you cannot do much better than the Condado Vanderbilt Hotel.
 It starts with the decor, which is undeniably elegant and chic.
 The Condado Vanderbilt Hotel was built by Frederick William Vanderbilt, after all.

 Guests are greeted by a gorgeous iron staircase that rises out of the center of the lobby.
 Other turn-of-the-century touches include wood-paneled reception desks, arched windows, and a red velvet sofa.
 You may think you're stepping back into Old World New York, until you notice that Condado Beach is just outside.

-What really makes this one of the top resorts in San Juan, Puerto Rico, however, are the features.
-Take, for example, the sleek and glamorous pool areas - one in each tower.
+What really makes this one of the top resorts in San Juan, however, are the features.
+Take, for example, the sleek and glamorous pool areas—one in each tower.
 The main infinity pool overlooks the ocean and is surrounded by plush lounge chairs.
 The second infinity pool is reserved for adults only.

 Another amenity is the spa, which includes a hammam, as well as a menu of facials, nail care, massages, and hydrotherapy features.